aristocratos/bashtop/README.md

 User created themes should be placed in `$HOME/.config/bashtop/user_themes` to be safe from overwrites.

 Let me know if you want to contribute with new themes.

-## Upcoming

-#### Python port: bpytop

-Currently working full time on this during my vacation :)
-I'm aiming to have a first release by end of July.

 ## Support and funding